elangovana/publish-btdfBiztalkApplication/README.md

 ##Description
 This script deploys a biztalk MSI built using BTDF, through standard BTDF steps as follows

--Takes a backup of the existing version of biztalk app, if any, MSI and bindings into a specified backup dir
+- Takes a backup of the existing version of biztalk app, if any, MSI and bindings into a specified backup dir

 - Undeploys the existing version, if any, of biztalk app